Start Printed Page 11604

 United States banks have advised the FDIC that they are likely to begin the process of sending out these disclosures shortly and, further, that they would likely make their deposits payable both in the United Kingdom and the United States at the same time or shortly thereafter to minimize the likelihood of depositor run-off and mitigate any potential damage to their customer relationships.
 Such changes are of particular concern to the FDIC.
-Absent timely direction from the FDIC, there could be significant impact on the FDIC's deposit insurance program.
+Absent timely direction from the FDIC, there Start Printed Page 11606could be significant impact on the FDIC's deposit insurance program.

 “Dual payability” should not be confused with mere access to funds in a country other than one's home country.
 Thus, for example, a United States-based traveler may have access to funds in a United States bank account via an ATM transaction overseas without making that account dually payable, and the reverse is true for travelers with deposits in foreign branches accessing their funds at an ATM in the United States.
 In each case such access is a mere service the bank provides to its customer as distinguished from a right to payment in a liquidation.

 In light of these recent international developments, the FDIC is issuing this notice of proposed rulemaking, with request for comments, to address the applicability of deposit insurance to deposits in foreign branches of United States banks.